 RetroPie is a software package for the Raspberry Pi that is based on the Raspberry Pi OS, a Linux distribution.
 It combines a full suite of tools and utilities that will allow you to quickly and easily run retro game ROMs for various vintage gaming emulators.

 We're going to perform our RetroPie setup using an SD card image -- essentially a snapshot of an entire working installation of RetroPie rather than doing a manual RetroPie install.

 Because the Raspberry Pi doesn't have an internal hard drive, it uses a microSD card for storage of the entire operating system and all files contained therein.

-Download and unzip the latest RetroPie SD-Card Image.
+To set up RetroPie, Download and unzip the latest RetroPie SD-Card Image.
 There are two versions of the RetroPie SD-Card Image: